Specialties and Proficiencies

 Petition for the Recognition of a Proficiency (DOC, 70KB)

 Guidance on the types and amounts of information necessary for a formal decision on recognition of a proficiency to be reached.

 Procedures for Recognition of Specialties and Proficiencies (PDF, 46KB)

-Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP) reviews petitions for a new professional specialty or proficiency.
+The process by which the American Psychological Association and its Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP) will consider petitions for formal recognition of specialties or proficiencies in professional psychology.

 Council of Specialties in Professional Psychology (CoS) provides a structure for representatives of specialties to consider policies affecting specialization.

 Council of Credentialing Organizations in Professional Psychology (CCOPP) provides interorganizational leadership in credentialing specialties.